 When John Doe walked onstage with an acoustic guitar, I began to squirm in my seat a bit: five acoustic acts in an evening is simply too many for this reviewer.
 But Doe’s hard-hitting style applied a rock sensibility to his solo acoustic songs.
 Moreover, he switched over to a solidbody electric for about half of his set, and showed that an electric guitarist need not have a band behind him to rock out.
 With Tift Merritt adding vocal harmonies on some numbers, the result was one of the evening’s high points.

 The Sadies closed the entire event in style.
 Bedecked in their Nudie’s-style c&w finery, they brought their brand of spaghetti-western-meets-garage to the show in what has to have been one of the most exciting sets of the entire event.
-Guitar pyrotechnics form brothers Travis and Dallas Good enlivened the group,s short, snappy songs, and their vocal harmonies proved that there’s plenty of rock’n’roll in country (and vice versa).
+Guitar pyrotechnics from brothers Travis and Dallas Good enlivened the group,s short, snappy songs, and their vocal harmonies proved that there’s plenty of rock’n’roll in country (and vice versa).
 Goaded on by a particularly, um, spirited attendee, the band launched into a cover of Love‘s “A House is Not a Motel,” and brought John Doe and Scott McCaughey back to ratchet the excitement up a few more notches.
 For an encore, the group pulled out a bunch of garage nuggets, stringing them together into one long suite.
 The way they tossed out these oft-forgotten gems, one was left with the impression that they could have gone on doing this all night.
 Theirs was a thrilling and fitting end of Yep Roc 15.